 Tuesday, December 19, 2017

 Philip Hamburger, J.D.
 Maurice and Hilda Friedman Professor of Law at Columbia Law School

-Philip Hamburger states that, for the past several presidential administrations, Americans have seen an expansion of the power of the administrative state.
-This sort of power is often said to be unduly burdensome on business and an impediment to innovation and prosperity, he notes, and these economic problems are serious.
-But even more fundamentally, Professor Hamburger argues, administrative power raises constitutional questions and poses a serious threat to civil liberties.
-By recognizing how administrative power systematically undermines constitutional rights, he says, Americans can begin to push back against it.
+Philip Hamburger states that there has been an expansion of the power of the administrative state during the past several presidential administrations.
+This sort of power, he notes, is often said to be unduly burdensome on business and an impediment to innovation and prosperity.
+But even more fundamentally Professor Hamburger says, administrative power raises constitutional questions and poses a serious threat to civil liberties.
+By recognizing how administrative power systematically undermines constitutional rights, Hamburger says that Americans can begin to push back against it.
 Read more…

 Past events have included: